FRONTAL BONE ANATOMY

 • Positioned on either side of midline

-• Contribute to forehead contour
+• Contribute to your forehead contour

 Superciliary Arches